Upstatement/quickshare/README.md

 QuickShare
 ==========

-QuickShare is a simple and quick JS library to share content through social media services with near full control on style and content and **almost no javascript needing to be written**.
+QuickShare is a simple and quick JS library to share content through social media services with near full control on style and content **without any JavaScript needing to be written**.

 Services Supported
 ------------------